venda/VendaSublimeText/README.md

 ## First Time Setup
 If you're installing Sublime fresh, or don't mind overwriting your current settings, you can do a `git clone` of the settings:
-1. In your terminal, `cd` to your `Sublime Text 3` folder, e.g., `cd /Users/sgoldberg/Library/Application Support/Sublime Text 3`
+* In your terminal, `cd` to your `Sublime Text 3` folder, e.g., `cd /Users/sgoldberg/Library/Application Support/Sublime Text 3`.
-2. Delete your default `Packages` folder: `rm -rf Packages`
+* Delete your default `Packages` folder: `rm -rf Packages`.
-3. Clone down making sure to change the name of the folder (repo).
+* Clone down making sure to change the name of the folder (repo).
 As you're testing my work, you'll need to clone from my fork: `git clone https://github.com/venda/VendaSublimeText.git Packages`.
 This will create a folder called `Packages` with the contents in it and set it up as a Git repo.
-4. Restart Sublime.
+* Restart Sublime.
 All of the user packages should have loaded fine.
-5. Test: create a blank HTML file and save it.
+* Test: create a blank HTML file and save it.
 After it's saved, test all the cool things that these preferences do: e.g., typing `html` and then tabbing, or the Venda tag autocomplete.

 ## Packages > Venda
  * Tag autocompletion